Adact-NGN/priskalkulator-service/README.md

 For more information about the usage of Sap APIs: [Integrasjon SAP til Hubspot](https://ping24.atlassian.net/wiki/spaces/DOI/pages/2276229128/Integrasjon+SAP+til+Hubspot)

+# Azure AD Roles

+The application makes use of authorization by roles assigned to the user.

+Roles can be defined in Azure Entra ID (prev.
+Azure AD) in the application you have registered under "App registrations".

+To assign the roles to users you have to do this in "Azure Entra admin center[https://entra.microsoft.com/]":
+- Go to Applications->Enterprise applications
+- Search for you application and click it.
+- Go to "Users and groups"
+- Add the users you want with the roles you want the user to have.

 # Build, Test and Debug
 ## Building